hivelocity/bare-metal-provisioning-module-for-whmcs/README.md

 What's New!
-Support for latest whmcs version 8.6.1/ PHP 8.1.13, ioncube 12x
+Support for latest whmcs version 8.6.1/ Support for PHP 7.4 & 8.1.13, ioncube 12x

 Auto creations / import of products and configurations options.